The music business is a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free and good men die like dogs.

 1) The first folder responds to the need, that quite a few dancers had expressed, to train at home.
 Several don't have the luck to live close to a R/D club and can dance only sporadically to live cuers.
 The demand seemed to concern more specifically rounds above the easy level.
 So, concentrating on the IV to VI levels (but there are also a few IIs and IIIs), we opened a folder containing cued rounds, each file identified as Asperule followed by the title of the round.
 There are over 2000 cued rounds in the folder (see our Asperule List) and more can be added on request.
 Asperule, by the way, is the French name for Sweet Woodruff, the little white flower featured on our home page.

 3) 4) 5) 6) And then there are the NARDEM folders, the acronym standing for Non Available Round Dance Music.
 The "non available" is an obsolete term but one got so used to 'NARDEM" that the name is there to stay.
 Most of the music (90%) in the NARDEM folders has been found somewhere else on the net and was therefore already available but finding it required a certain amount of research.
 I also own the originals of 90% of all the music that I share, duly purchased whenever possible.
-There are almost 10,000 files in the NARDEM folders at the present time (see our NARDEM Lists divided in A-F, G-L, M-R, S-Z and Xmas).
+There are over 10,000 files in the NARDEM folders at the present time (see our NARDEM Lists divided in A-F, G-L, M-R, S-Z and Xmas).

 7) Another music folder has been added, titled Line Dancing, in recognition of the fact that we can do better nowadays than play Amos Moses or the Bingo Waltz when the need arises to entertain non-round-dancing club visitors.
 The folder contains some 50 line dances (music and step-sheets) that have been chosen to be quick-to-teach, easy-level dances appropriate to many occasions and attractive both to the young and less young.
 See our Line Dancing Page for details.

 8) 9) In addition to the music folders, there are also two folders dedicated to cue-sheets.
 One, simply named Cue-Sheets contains currently popular cue-sheets, including brand new dances that are not posted anywhere else.
-At the moment, we have about 14,000 full cue-sheets in that folder.
+At the moment, we have over 14,000 full cue-sheets in that folder.
 The other one is named Old Cue-Sheets and contains exactly that: over 5000 vintage cue-sheets dating from the cavern times of round dancing until more or less 1993.
 There is also a small folder titled Cue Cards for the occasional popular dances for which no full cue-sheet has been written.

 Three other interesting folders reside in the FTP.
 (10) The Videos folder contains almost 2000 demonstrations of popular dances (see Video List) .
 (11) The Documents folder contains miscellaneous write-ups on subjects of interest, many related to round dancing but others less serious.
 The sub-folders have pretty self-explanatory names, like FTP, "Smart Corners" (educational articles), Jokes, Beautiful Picture Shows etc..
 (12) The third, labeled Incoming, is an empty folder at the disposal of those of you who wish to contribute to the database.
 This is the folder into which you may upload music or cue-sheets, a simple drag-and-drop operation.
 We particularly appreciate, for example, the music and cue-sheets used at the latest week-end event that you attended.